Saving Our State's Historic Theaters

-DAHP’s request for state funding to establish the Historic Theater Grant Program is based on a 2008 statewide survey and physical needs assessment conducted by Artifacts Consulting which profiles Washington State’s 80 extant historic theaters.
+The new historic theater grant program established at the Department of Archaeology & Historic Preservation was informed by a 2008 statewide survey and physical needs assessment conducted by Artifacts Consulting which profiled 80 of Washington State’s extant historic theaters.
 Check out the survey for more information!